All my problems are meaningless,

 Think of those strategies: Money.
 Fame.
 Career.
 Service.
 Security.
 Popularity.
 Power.
 Love.
 Respect.
 Knowledge.
 Religion.
 Fear.
 Friendship.
 Boosterism.
 Do-gooderism and caretaking.
 Civic leadership.
 Booze, drugs, porn, and other external addictions.

 These are all adaptations.
 With the exception of addictions, each one of them has positive aspects.
 They help the character survive to face another day.
-But the are, at best, incomplete reaches—and ultimately fail to achieve wholeness.
+But the are, at best, incomplete adaptations—and ultimately fail to achieve wholeness.

 Most of these strategies don’t work because they only address a part of the brokenness—and that, badly.
 In doing so, they actually repress the other parts of the brokenness, even more intensely.
 Success with the strategy, like making a lot of money, serves to intensify the pain.